CSPI-QE/ocp-ci-docs/docs/OCP_CI_Tutorials/Step_Registry/Step_Registry_Guide.md

 The step registry is a folder in the [openshift/release](https://github.com/openshift/release) repository that stores steps that can be used during test execution.
 For the purposes of this document, we will only cover refs, chains, and workflows as those are the steps primarily used by the CSPI team at the time of writing this document.

 ### Refs
 A ref is the most basic step in the step registry, it can be thought of as the building-blocks of other steps.
-A ref is essentially a BASH script that be used on it's own or as part of a chain or workflow.
+A ref is essentially a BASH script that can be used on it's own or as part of a chain or workflow.

 Please see the [Ref Guide](Step_Registry_Ref_Guide.md) for more information.